bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 the use of the token in rotation vs. its use at an RS.

-If the token is validated and the key is appropriate for the request, the AS will invalidate the current access token associated with this URL, if possible, and return a new access token response as described in {{response-token-single}}.
+If the token is validated and the key is appropriate for the request, the AS MUST invalidate the current access token associated with this URL, if possible, and return a new access token response as described in {{response-token-single}}.
 The value of the access token MUST NOT be the same as the current value of the access